How to Design REST API?

 6. Enter the base URL of your services.

-7. Check Generate Sample to generate the source code that teaches you how to program your API.
+7. Check Generate Sample to generate source code that shows you how to program your API.
 The sample code is rich and informative.
-Therefore, instead of programming from scratch, we strongly recommend you to generate the sample code and modify its content to fit your needs.
+Instead of programming from scratch, we strongly recommend you generate the sample code and modify its content to fit your needs.

-8. Enter the output path of the code.
+8. Enter the output path for the code.

 generation options for rest api generation

 9. Click Generate.
-The following folders are generated in the output directory.
+The following folders will be generated in the output directory.

 Folder Description

 doc The API documentation.
-You should publish the API documentation in your website, so that the consumers of your service can check the documentation to learn the API.
+You should publish the API documentation on your website so that consumers of your service can read the documentation to learn the API.

-lib In order for the generated code to work, the Google Gson library must be presented in your class path.
-To avoid any compatibility issues, please download library manually:
+lib For the generated code to work, the Google Gson library must be present in your classpath.
+To avoid any compatibility issues, please download the library manually:

 https://code.google.com/p/google-gson/

-and then place the file in the lib folder.
+Then, place the downloaded file in the lib folder.

-sample_src The sample code of client and servlet.
-It shows you how to access as client and how to react to a request as provider.
-We strongly recommend you to copy the code and modify it by filling in your own service logic.
+sample_src The sample client and servlet code.
+It shows you how to make access as a client and how to react to a request as a provider.
+We strongly recommend you copy the code and modify it by adding your own service logic.

 src The source code of the communication model.
-Do not modify the file content or else the code may not be able to function properly.
+Do not modify the file content, or the code may not function properly.

 10. Open the generated API documentation and take a look.
-The design (image), description of parameters, request and response header and example are presented in the document.
+The design (image), description of parameters, request and response headers, and examples are presented in the document.

 rest api document